Color: Physical properties

 Electromagnetic radiation is characterized by its wavelength (or frequency) and its intensity.
 When the wavelength is within the visible spectrum (the range of wavelengths humans can perceive, approximately from 390 nm to 700 nm), it is known as "visible light".

 Most light sources emit light at many different wavelengths; a source's spectrum is a distribution giving its intensity at each wavelength.
 Although the spectrum of light arriving at the eye from a given direction determines the color sensation in that direction, there are many more possible spectral combinations than color sensations.
-In fact, one may formally define a color as a class of spectra that give rise to the same color sensation, although such classes would vary widely among different species, and to a lesser extent among individuals within the same species.
+In fact, one may formally define a color as a class of spectra that give rise to the same color sensation, although such classes would vary widely among different animal species, and to a lesser extent among individuals within the same species.
 In each such class, the members are called metamers of the color in question.
 This effect can be visualized by comparing the light sources' spectral power distributions and the resulting colors.